We offer professional installation of Carpet, Vinyl, Hardwood, Laminate, Planks, Tiles and more.

 - Make sure you know who’s removing your existing flooring.
-If you wish, the installer will do it.
-If not, you should make arrangements to have it removed.
+If you wish, the installer will do it for a small fee, If not, you should make arrangements to have it removed.

 - Who’s moving the furniture?
-Decide in advance if you want to take on the responsibility or if you want the installer to handle it.
+Decide in advance if you want to take on the responsibility or if you want the installer to handle it for a small fee.
 Either way, be sure to remove all fragile items from the room.

-- In general, your laminate should run parallel to windows or, in narrow rooms, to the longest wall.
+- In general, your Hardwood, laminate and vinyl planks should run parallel to windows or, in narrow rooms, to the longest wall.

 - Measure door clearances before you have your laminate installed.
 If the new floor is thicker than your existing floor, door bottoms may rub.
 Plan in advance to have someone shave or saw the correct amount off the bottom of each door so it does not drag.

-To make your laminate look good now and for a long time to come, proper installation is critical.
+To make your Hardwood, Laminate or Planks look good now and for a long time to come, proper installation is critical.
 Here’s the procedure an experienced installation professional will follow:

-- Current flooring: Laminate can be installed directly over some existing floors, but others will have to be removed first.
-Your professional installer will know the proper procedure, as well as how to make the floor level and smooth.
+- Current flooring: Some floors can be installed directly over some existing floors, but others will have to be removed first.
+Your professional installer will know the proper procedure.

 - Moisture testing: Your installer will check for moisture in the subfloor to prevent later problems with buckling or cupping.

-- Installation: Using the appropriate tools, the installer will cut and place the planks or tiles, maintaining a gap around the floor’s perimeter to allow for expansion.
+- Installation: Using the appropriate tools, the installer will cut and install your Hardwood, Laminate or Planks , maintaining a gap around the floor’s perimeter to allow for expansion.